 Heavy infestations in hooved mammals may be associated with poor body condition, and large numbers of hydatid cysts in the lungs may lead to respiratory distress and exercise intolerance.
 In moose it may reduce the lung capacity and stamina, making them more vulnerable to predation by wolves.

 Eggs are shed in the feces of the primary hosts and transmission occurs when intermediate hosts eat vegetation contaminated with the eggs.
 Canids become infected by eating the internal organs of the hoofstock.
 Humans accidentally ingest eggs from contaminated food, water or contact with canid feces.

-E. granulosus is diagnosed by fecal exam or by necropsy in intermediate hosts with identification of larval cysts in the organs, particularly the liver
+E. granulosus is diagnosed by fecal exam or by necropsy in intermediate hosts with identification of larval cysts in the organs, particularly the liver or lungs.

 There is no practical treatment for free-ranging wildlife and is not usually attempted in intermediate hosts.

 Control in wild dogs and hooved mammals is not feasible as a preventative measure.

 Two distinct forms of E. granulosus are recognized in North America: a northern type found in forest habitats with a wildlife transmission cycle involving free-ranging wolves and deer, and a southern European type with a domestic animal life cycle involving hooved animals and dogs.

 Adult tapeworms, typically 3-6mm long, reside in the small intestine of carnivorous definitive hosts – namely dogs, coyotes or wolves (canines).
 Reproductive adults lay eggs in the small intestine that pass in the animal’s feces.
 Although vulnerable to heat and drying out, E. granulosus eggs are highly resistant to environmental stressors, including freezing.
 They can survive for at least a year, particularly in damp and cool conditions.